 Will the fleas Bite Cause Allergic Reactions?

 Humans and pets will react differently to flea bites.
-For example, some will show extra sensitivity on their skin, which is evidenced by skin lesions, severe itching, and allergic reaction.
+For example, some will show extra sensitivity on their skin, evidenced by skin lesions, severe itching, and allergic reaction.